tomasrudh/WinSize4/README.md

 ## Reset moved if new screen is detected

-If WinSize4 should detect that a screen has been removed, or a new one has been connceted, will all windows be eligable for move, if this selection is checked.
+If WinSize4 should detect that a screen has been removed, or a new one has been connected, will all windows be eligable for move, if this selection is checked.

 ## Reset Moved